maengkkong-rim/maengkkong-rim/_posts/2022-09-14-Review of Deep Reinforcement Learning for Robot Manipulation.md

 2. algorithms are still `not good enough at exploiting` useful information from current data.
 3. data collection in robotics is often very `time-consuming`.

-evolution algorithms[^1] are the least sample-efficient as they do not use gradient for optimixation, but they might have comparable performance.
+Evolution algorithms[^1] are the least sample-efficient as they do not use gradient for optimixation, but they might have comparable performance.
 Policy gradient methods is next in terms of sample-efficiency, followed by methods that uses replay buffer to estimate Q-values.
 Model-based algorithms are taking the lead in terms of data efficiency as they try to derive a model of the environment and use that model for training the policy instead of data from real interactions.
 Guided Policy Search[^2] is very data-efficient as it used trajectory optimixation to direct policy learning and avoid poor local optima.
-The current winner is model-based "shallow" algorithm[^3].
+The current winner is model-based "shallow" algorithm[^3]. <br>

+In order to be more data-efficient, we need to collect more data and use the data that we currently have more efficiently.
+One way to have more data is using multiple robots to collect data simulataneously.
+Real data can also be augmented with synthetic data, possibly from simulators.
+In this approach, the gap between synthetic data and real robot data needs to be reduced so that the simulated data can be useful.